SingularityLabs-ai/SingularityLabs-ai.github.io-blog/_posts/2023-07-14-what-does-elon-s-x-ai-actually-do.md

 ---
 layout: post
-title: What does elon's x. ai actually do?
+title: What does Elon's x.ai actually do?
 date: 2023-07-14 11:21 +0530
 ---